-On our Haslam maps in the map case we had two potential campsites, both on the east shore of the lake and both described as beaches.
-(See his Steel Map 16 for the locations.)
+The Haslam maps have two marked campsites, both on the east shore of the lake and both described as beaches.
 We checked out the first one and – thanks to the high water – there was little actual beach to camp on.
-A closer look at the ground a few meters in from the beach area did not turn up a suitably level spot for our tent.
+A closer look at the ground a few meters in from the beach area did not turn up a fairly level spot for our tent.

-Off to the next one – a couple of kilometres down the lake.
+Off to the next one – a couple of kilometers further north on the lake.
 The pix above and below show what we found when we got there – a fairly long and wide beach area.
-Even better, when we walked in to the clump of mature cedars we found an excellent tent site, nicely sheltered.
+Even better, when we walked into the clump of mature cedars we found an excellent tent site, nicely sheltered.
 We had our home for the night!